-Sharing a strong bond with your horse is hugely important, without it you can’t achieve a winning partnership.
+Sharing a strong bond with your horse is essential; you cannot achieve a winning partnership without it.
 Here are some simple ways to bond with your horse at home.

-2. Walk Him Out In-handIn-hand work in the school is a great way to bond with your horse, and if you stand by his shoulder you can see his facial expression.
+In hand work is a great way to bond with your horse, and if you stand by his shoulder, you can see his facial expression.

-3. Teach Him To Turn Around The Forehand
+Teach Your Horse To Turn Around The Forehand

-With your horse in-hand, try to achieve a square halt, if he leaves a leg out behind, touch the offending leg with a very long schooling whip, or use an old lunge whip with the lash chopped off (leave about 3 inches of lash attached).
+With your horse in hand, try to achieve a square halt.
+If your horse leaves a leg out behind, touch the offending leg with a very long schooling whip, or use an old lunge whip with the lash chopped off (leave about 3 inches of lash attached).

-Try not to fiddle around too much with the halt though; If he won't stand square with a couple of taps, then walk on and try a new halt.
+Try not to fiddle around too much with the halt.
+If your horse won't stand square with a couple of taps, walk on and try a new halt.